losrobbos/api-connect-guide/README.md

   - `http://rob-message-api.herokuapp.com/messages/${id}`
   - Please replace {id} with the id of an existing message!
 - Submit the request by clicking the button "Send"
-- In the right sidebar you should receive the result: all messages in a JavaScript array
+- In the right sidebar you should receive the result: the single message as a JavaScript object

 #### POST request